ampl/ampl.github.io/docs/source/solvers/options/x-gurobi.md

       0 - No conversion

       Large values (e.g., 1e8) may cause numeric trouble.

+pre:sos2enc (presos2enc)
+      Encoding used for SOS2 reformulation, see presos1enc.

 pre:sparsify (presparsify)
       Whether Gurobi's presolve should use its "sparsify reduction", which